Knivlac/OSP-OnlineWeb/doc/project_description.md

 Document 🗒️: Project Goal, Functions, and Software Architecture

 Update 19/05/2023 16:50 - Reducing project scope due to time constraint
+<br> <br>

-1. Project Goal 🏹:
+# 1. Project Goal 🏹:

 The goal of our project is to develop a simple online book shop website that provides users with a convenient platform to browse and purchase products.
 For this project, the products featured on the website will only be books.
 The website will have a user-friendly interface with a landing page displaying a catalogue of books.
 Additionally, the website will incorporate a login system for both users and administrators.

 The primary objectives of the project are as follows:
 - Implement a secure login functionality for users and administrators.
 - Provide users with the ability to browse through the inventory of products.
-- Enable administrators to manage the website, including maintaining web server services, managing product attributes, and adding/removing products.
+- Enable administrators to manage the website, including managing product attributes, adding/removing products, managing user roster, and so forth.
 - Implement a cart function for users, allowing them to add products for purchase, and keeping a record of purchase history.
 (Uncertain)

-Note: This is not a real E-commerce website.
-No real transactions will be involved.
+***Note: This is not a real E-commerce website.
+No real transactions will be involved.***
+<br> <br>

-2. Functionality Scope 🔎:
+# 2. Functionality Scope 🔎:

 This website will have seperate set of features and functions for regular users and administrators.